 You have the following rights under data protection laws.
 If you wish to make a request when exercising any of these rights, you may make that either verbally or in writing.
-However, to help us deal with your request properly, we recommend that requests are made in writing using the contact details above.

 - The right to be informed about how we collect and use your personal information, through privacy notices such as this.

 - The right to request information we hold about you.
 This is known as a Subject Access Request and is free of charge.
 We must respond within one month, although this can be extended to three months if the information is complex.

 - The right to rectification.
 You are entitled to have your information rectified if it is factually inaccurate or incomplete.
 We must respond to your request within one month.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner.

 - The right to erasure.
 You have the right to ask us to delete your information or stop using it.
 It will not always be possible for us to comply with your request, for example if we have a legal obligation to keep the information.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner.